javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/classification.md

 An element is a group of files the plugin treats as one architectural unit — usually a folder.
 You declare elements in the `boundaries/elements` setting, assigning each a `type` and a `pattern` that matches its files.
 The plugin can also capture path fragments (a component's name, a helper's family) for use in rules.

-Define your `helper`, `component`, and `module` elements, then write rules about which may depend on which.
+Define your `helper`, `component`, and `module` elements, then write rule policies about which may depend on which.

 ```js
 "boundaries/elements": [